- The error 577 usually appears when you try to start Windows Defender and it prevents it from opening on your PC.

 - Press Windows Key + R and enter regedit.
 Press Enter or click OK.

-- When Registry Editor opens, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Defender key in the left pane.
+- When the Registry Editor opens, navigate to the following key in the left pane:

-- In right pane locate DisableAntiSpyware and DisableAntiVirus DWORD and change their values from 0 to 1.
+- In the right panel locate DisableAntiSpyware and DisableAntiVirus DWORD and change their values from 0 to 1.
 You can do that simply by double-clicking the entries and changing the Value data value.

 - Close Registry Editor.